Xmaster6y/lczerolens/docs/source/index.rst

           **Integration**

-          Pass in a ID from any HuggingFace Transformer repo and access its weights with nnsight.
+          Pass in a ID from any HuggingFace Transformer repo and access its weights with lczerolens.

     .. grid-item::